dehort/tenant-utils/cmd/org-id-column-populator/README.md

   1.  reduce the batch size by using the `--batch-size` command line option (the default batch-size is 100)
   1.  increase the tenant translator timeout by using the `--ean-translator-timeout` command line option (the default is 20 seconds)

+* Skipping translation of EAN to OrgID: {OrgID: EAN:0xc00005e550 Err:Tenant not found.
+EAN: 123}

+  This is not a fatal error.
+This is a warning that the translation service was not able to locate an org-id that is associated with the account number (123 in the example above).
+This normally happens when the util hits a test account (123 appears to be a test account).

+  The util will skip the account and continue processing accounts/org-ids when this error occurs.